 Artemisia ‘Leprechaun’: The Backbone of a Garden

-Southernwood has aromatic foliage with a scent somewhere between citrus and camphor and that means deer and rabbits leave it in peace.
+Southernwood has aromatic foliage with a scent somewhere between citrus and camphor.
+That means deer and rabbits leave it in peace.
 Sprigs were hung in closets and wardrobes to deter moths, thus its French name garderobe.
-Another name, Lad’s Love, comes from the practice of young men making a poultice with this herb and applying it to their skin in order to grow facial hair– with poor results!
+Another name, Lad’s Love, comes from the practice of young men making a poultice with this herb and applying it to their skin in order to grow facial hair–with poor results!
 Regardless of the common names, the Latin name honors Artemis, goddess of the hunt, vegetation and the moon.

-‘Leprechaun’ is a more compact selection, growing to 2-3’, discovered in Wyoming by plantsman Kelly Grummons.
-It’s incredibly tolerant of our mountainous terrain, growing happily up to 8500’ elevation!
+‘Leprechaun’ is a more compact selection, growing to 2-3’.
+It was selected by plantsman Kelly Grummons.
+It’s incredibly tolerant of our mountainous terrain, growing happily up to 8500’ in elevation!
 Its deep root system helps stabilize soil and makes it able to survive heat, dry air and sandy soils.

 Sun?
 Shade?
-Leprechaun Southernwood will grow in both and it only requires that you cut it down to the ground in the spring and let it grow anew.
+Leprechaun Southernwood will grow in both.
+It only requires that you cut it down to the ground in the spring and let it grow anew.

 View the plant profile here.